aergoio/wrapped-aergo/README.md

 ### Wrap

-Call the function `wrap` on the contract, sending the aergo tokens that should be wrapped.
+Call the `wrap` function, sending the aergo tokens that should be wrapped.

 On a contract: